MachoGoldRam/E6-Images-To-Dataset/README.md

 # **Arcos' Dataset Formatter**
+> [!NOTE]
+> While everything seems to work, tests are being made to try and find bugs.
+This is the initial version.

 ## PURPOSE
 You pick the images with a few clicks on e621, download them in a .zip, configure the scripts, run, and your dataset comes out tagged and ready to train.
 All in less than 5 minutes!
 (Depending on the amount of images) -